 A father is charged with murder after his son was found dead in an alligator's mouth

-A man in St. Petersburg, Florida, was charged with first-degree murder Friday after his son's body was found in the mouth of an alligator.
+A man in St. Petersburg, Fla., was charged with first-degree murder Friday after his son's body was found in the mouth of an alligator.

 Two-year-old Taylen Mosley was declared missing Thursday, the same day his mother, 20-year-old Pashun Jeffery, was found stabbed to death in her apartment at about 2:30 p.m., police said.

-Taylen Mosley's father, Thomas Mosley, 21, has been arrested and charged with two counts of first-degree murder in the deaths of Taylen and Jeffrey.
+Taylen Mosley's father, Thomas Mosley, 21, has been arrested and charged with two counts of first-degree murder in the deaths of Taylen and Jeffery.

-Local and federal authorities searched local creeks and ponds and found Mosley's body Friday in Lake Maggiore after someone reported seeing something in the alligator's mouth.
+Local and federal authorities searched local creeks and ponds and found Taylen's body Friday in Lake Maggiore after someone reported seeing something in the alligator's mouth.

-The alligator was killed to retrieve Mosley's body.
-The local medical examiner will determine his cause of death.
+The alligator was killed to retrieve Taylen's body.
+The local medical examiner will determine the child's cause of death.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.